|

-The Struggle To Measure Performance, Business Week:
+The Struggle To Measure Performance [the broken link was removed], Business Week:

 “The system forced me to turn people who were excellent performers into people who were getting mediocre ratings,” says Eric Wisnefsky, Chemtura’s vice-president for corporate finance.
 “That demotivates them, and they’d follow up with asking: ‘What could I do differently next year?’
 That’s a very difficult question to answer when you feel that people actually met all your expectations.”
 Chemtura’s new process still assigns grades.
 But to better motivate employees in the middle, labels such as “satisfactory” have been upgraded to phrases such as “successful performance.”